diacode/diacode-website/source/blog/2016-01-08-trello-clone-with-phoenix-and-react-pt-2.html.markdown

 Our application is going to be wrapped inside the ```MainLayout``` component and the root path will render the registrations view.
-The final version of this file is a bit more complex due to  the authentication mechanism we are going to implement, but we'll talk about it on the next post.
+The final version of this file is a bit more complex due to the authentication mechanism we'll be implementing, but we'll talk about it on the next post.

 Finally we need to add the html container where we'll render the ```Root``` component in the main **Phoenix** application layout: